ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 object.
 Humans do not have the ability to easily check the integrity of a UUID by simply glancing at it.

-MAC addresses pose inherent security risks and SHOULD not be used within a UUID.
+MAC addresses pose inherent security risks and SHOULD NOT be used within a UUID.
 Instead CSPRNG data SHOULD be selected from a source with sufficient entropy to ensure guaranteed